aviskase/obsidian-link-indexer/README.md

 You can have as many settings presets as you want, for example, one used links report for all data and another for non-existing files only.

-To configure the plugin, go to plugin settins and add a preset with desired settings.
+To configure the plugin, go to plugin settings and add a preset with desired configuration.
 After that you'll see a new command added to the palette with the name `Link indexer: Used links - {name of the preset}`.

 ### Used links